SaminRK/FAST-EF/MEC/mec_proxy/README.md

 GET /user/data/?imsi=123456798901&mecId=5

-Here, mecId is the mec from which app state is to be fetched.
+Here, mecId is the mec from which user data is to be fetched.

 - Response